-Other receivables
+Other receivable

-The other receivables comprise only of its deposit.
-The Company assessed the nature of receivable, the financial position of the counterparties and the economic conditions and concluded that there has been no significant increase in the credit risk since the initial recognition of the financial assets.
-Accordingly, the Company does not consider allowance for ECL as necessary.
+The other receivables comprise mainly of advance to subsidiary.
+The Company assessed the nature of receivable, the financial position of the counterparties and the economic conditions and concluded that there has been significant increase in the credit risk since the initial recognition of the financial assets.
+Accordingly, the Company has provided impairment.